raktec/REST_Node_Api/README.md

 # REST_Node_Api
-REST is an acronym for Representational State Transfer.In this tutorial, we will learn how to create a RESTful API using Node.js.
+REST is an acronym for Representational State Transfer.In this tutorial, we will learn how to create a RESTful API using Node.js and mangodb.
 This tutorial divided by classes that you understand better way.
 Dependencies or npm we are using to develop REST Api : dependencies